Skip to content

 Woolloomooloo Wharf is the largest timber wharf structure in the Southern Hemisphere at 400 meters long and has been a landmark in Sydney Harbour since its construction in1910.
 In the past, the Wharf has been utilised as a cargo facility, wool storage and a passenger terminal.
-It was left derelict
+It was left derelict for decades until it was redeveloped.

 Key technical challenges